 Confucius said: “I am becoming terribly weak.
 It has been a long time since I last saw the Duke of Zhou in a dream.”

-Confucius said: “I have never refused to teach anyone who has asked me to, even if he was too poor to offer no more than a token offering of a bundle of dried meat for his tuition.”
+Confucius said: “I have never refused to teach anyone who has asked me to, even if they were too poor to offer no more than a token offering of a bundle of dried meat for their tuition.”

-When Confucius dined next to someone in mourning, he never ate his fill.
+When Confucius dined with someone in mourning, he never ate his fill.
 On a day when he had been weeping, Confucius never sang.

 Confucius said to Yan Hui: “To take office when needed and to stay out of sight when dismissed: only you and I can do this.”
 Zilu said: “If you had command of the Three Armies, who would you appoint to help you?”
-Confucius said: “I would not choose a man who wrestles tigers barehanded or swims across rivers without fearing death.
-But I would choose a man who approaches difficulties with due caution and achieves victories through careful planning.”
+Confucius said: “I wouldn’t choose someone who wrestles tigers barehanded or swims across rivers without fearing death.
+But I would choose someone who approaches difficulties with due caution and achieves victories through careful planning.”

-The issues Confucius was most concerned about: fasting; war; disease.
+Confucius was cautious about these matters: fasting; war; disease.

-Confucius said: “Even if you have only coarse grain to eat, water to drink, and your bent elbow to use as a pillow, you can still find joy in them.
-Wealth and honors obtained by improper means are like passing clouds to me.”
+Confucius said: “Even if you have only coarse grain to eat, water to drink, and your bent elbow to use as a pillow, you can still find joy in these things.
+But wealth and honors obtained by improper means are like passing clouds to me.”

 Confucius said: “If I was given a few more years, I would devote fifty to the study of the Book of Changes so that I may be free from serious mistakes.”